Mechanism for Nodal Topological Superconductivity on PtBi$_2$ Surface: Superconductivity

-All four superconducting states are topologically nontrivial of different types.
-The $p_x+ip_y$-wave state is an intrinsic realization of the Fu and Kane model \cite{Fu2008Kane}.
-The fully gapped $f$- and $h$-wave states are similar states with higher winding.
-Interestingly, these latter states spontaneously break time-reversal symmetry \cite{Andersen2024TRSB, Sigrist, Suppl}.
-The nodal $i$-wave state is a weak topological superconductor \cite{TopoSCrevSato}.
+All five superconducting states are topologically nontrivial of different types.
+The $p_x+\mathrm{i}p_y$-wave state is an intrinsic realization of the Fu and Kane model \cite{Fu2008Kane}.
+Time-reversal symmetry is preserved \cite{Scheurer2016NCSTSC}, but a small out-of-plane magnetic field yields Majorana bound states in the core of vortices and potential chiral edge states on the 2D surface \cite{Fukui2010FuKaneTopoStability}.
+The fully gapped $f$- and $h$-wave states are similar states with higher winding \cite{Venditti2026d+id}.
+Interestingly, these latter states spontaneously break time-reversal symmetry and can thus have chiral edge states without a magnetic field \cite{Andersen2024TRSB, Sigrist, Suppl}.
+The nodal $i$-wave and $j$-wave states are weak topological superconductors \cite{TopoSCrevSato}.
 There is no full gap, but superconducting nodes on a nondegenerate FS are Majorana fermions.
-This results in Majorana zero energy modes on the hinges of the 2D surface \cite{TopoSCrevSato, Changdar2025iwave}.
+This results in Majorana zero energy flat bands on the hinges of the material \cite{TopoSCrevSato, Changdar2025iwave}.
 Investigations of potential applications of these edge states include Refs.~\cite{Lapp2022nodalMajorana, Lapp2025nodalMajorana}.

-We find that $\lambda_i \approx 0.314$ while $\lambda_0 \approx 0.430$.
-If we assume $t=0.5$~eV, we have $\omega_D \approx 20$~meV and $M = 204$~u, which is realistic for PtBi$_2$ \cite{Bashlakov2022PtBi2phononExp}.
-Then, with parameters following the stars in Fig.~\ref{fig:PD}, we have $T_c \approx 25.9$~K for $p$-, $T_c \approx 18.6$ for $f$-, $T_c \approx 11.6$~K for $h$-, and $T_c \approx 11.0$~K for $i$-wave pairing.
-While $\lambda_i/\lambda_0 \approx 0.731$ means that the nodal gap has a lower $T_c$ than the fully gapped nodeless state at zero Coulomb interaction, we find that the nodal state can still have a $T_c$ of the order of 10 K. However, we stress that the BCS estimate of $T_c$ is exponentially dependent on material parameters within an effective model.
-The main point is that with a sufficiently anisotropic EPC, the critical temperature of the nodal $i$-wave pairing need not be less than 40\% of the nodeless pairing at zero Coulomb.
+We find that $\lambda_i \approx 0.302$ while $\lambda_0 \approx 0.506$.
+With parameters relevant to PtBi$_2$, we find that the nodal state can still have a $T_c$ on the order of 10 K \cite{Suppl}.
+The main point is that the critical temperature of the nodal $i$-wave pairing need not be less than 25\% of the nodeless pairing at zero Coulomb interaction.

 At the same time, our results in Fig.~\ref{fig:PD} indicate that if we can better screen the Coulomb interaction on the surface, we should expect the gap to become nodeless and $T_c$ to increase.
 Coulomb engineering \cite{Steinke2020CoulombEngineering, vanLoon2023CoulombEngineering, Veld2023Plasmon, Rosner2018Plasmon, Veld2025Plasmon} is possible by placing another material close to the surface of our Weyl semimetal to act as a dielectric environment.
 Alternatively, doping the material to tune the bulk and surface DOS \cite{Kuibarov2025SepHighTc, Rosner2018Plasmon} could affect the screening of the Coulomb interaction.